ionztorm/bdev-blog-aggregator/README.md

 In addition to the core curriculum from Boot.dev, I took the opportunity to **introduce directory structuring** into the project.
 This helped me better organise the codebase and understand how to split responsibilities across packages — a useful skill for building scalable Go applications.

+I have since removed the need for goose.
+I have built my own up/down migration parser and embedded the sql files into the build.

 ## How It Works

 This project includes: